Two Space or Not Two Space

 Remember that typewriters were generally monospaced, meaning that the carriage advanced the same amount for every character, including spaces.
 On a typewriter, there’s no such thing as a thin space, en space, or em space.
 Consequently, the rules for spacing were simplified a bit: a thick space between words and following semicolons or colons followed by a lowercase letter, and two thick spaces between sentences or after a colon followed by a capital letter.

 At this point the two-spacers may be cheering.
 History is on your side!
 The extra space is good!
-But not so fast.
+But, again, not so fast.

 Around the middle of the last century, typesetting practice began to change.
 That complicated system of spacing takes extra time to implement, and financial and technological pressures eventually pushed typesetters to adopt the current practice of using a single thick space everywhere.
-But this wasn’t an innovation.
+Chicago began using a single space between sentences in 1949, when the 11th edition of the manual was published.
+But this wasn’t necessarily an innovation.
 English and Americans typesetters may have used extra space, but French typesetters did not—they used just one space between sentences.
 Clearly not everyone thought that the extra space was necessary.

 And as someone who has done a fair amount of typesetting, I have to say that I’m thankful for the current standard.
 It’s easy to ensure that there’s only a single space everywhere, but trying to ensure that there’s extra space between sentences—and only between sentences—would be a nightmare even with the help of find-and-replace queries or regular expressions.
 (I’ve seen some suggestions that typesetting software automatically adds space between sentences, but this isn’t true of any of the typesetting software I’ve ever used, which includes FrameMaker, QuarkXPress, and InDesign.
 Maybe LaTeX does it, but I’d be curious to see how well it really does.)